Kin selection: Hamilton's rule

 This inequality is known as Hamilton's rule after W. D. Hamilton who in 1964 published the first formal quantitative treatment of kin selection.

 The relatedness parameter (r) in Hamilton's rule was introduced in 1922 by Sewall Wright as a coefficient of relationship that gives the probability that at a random locus, the alleles there will be identical by descent.
+Modern formulations of the rule use Alan Grafen's definition of relatedness based on the theory of linear regression.

 A 2014 review of many lines of evidence for Hamilton's rule found that its predictions were confirmed in a wide variety of social behaviours across a broad phylogenetic range of birds, mammals and insects, in each case comparing social and non-social taxa.
 Among the experimental findings, a 2010 study used a wild population of red squirrels in Yukon, Canada.
 Surrogate mothers adopted related orphaned squirrel pups but not unrelated orphans.
 The cost of adoption was calculated by measuring a decrease in the survival probability of the entire litter after increasing the litter by one pup, while benefit was measured as the increased chance of survival of the orphan.
 The degree of relatedness of the orphan and surrogate mother for adoption to occur depended on the number of pups the surrogate mother already had in her nest, as this affected the cost of adoption.
 Females always adopted orphans when rB was greater than C, but never adopted when rB was less than C, supporting Hamilton's rule.

 Mechanisms

 Altruism occurs where the instigating individual suffers a fitness loss while the receiving individual experiences a fitness gain.
 The sacrifice of one individual to help another is an example.

-Hamilton (1964) outlined two ways in which kin selection altruism could be favoured:
+Hamilton outlined two ways in which kin selection altruism could be favoured: